 Although the disasters these countries prepare for may differ, many governments are taking similar steps.
 I’ve included links to the specific plans for each country below:

 It’s clear from my research that prepping in some form or another is on the rise, not just in the United States but in countries around the world.

-Preppers, once thought to be nothing more than crazy, conspiracy theorists are now touted as being practical and are increasingly looked to as the gurus of preparedness.
+Preppers, once thought to be nothing more than crazy, they are now touted as being practical, and are increasingly looked to as the gurus of preparedness.